-San Joaquin County Landfills - Listing of San Joaquin County Landfills and their operating hours.
+San Joaquin County Landfills - San Joaquin County Landfills and operating hours

 San Joaquin County Universal Waste Recycling - Printable brochure on types of Universal Waste

-California Department of Toxic Substances Control - State resource for information on Universal Waste handling.
+California Department of Toxic Substances Control - State resource for Universal Waste handling

-Earth911.org - A guide to local resources, how-to information and pollution prevention tips.
+Earth911.org - Local resources, how-to, and pollution prevention tips.